twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/1password.md

     Do not use the prompt on shared machines.
 A session token verified or acquired interactively will be passed to the 1Password CLI through a command-line parameter, which is visible to other users of the same system.

+!!! info

+    If you're using [1Password CLI 2.0](https://developer.1password.com/), then the structure of the data returned by the `onepassword`, `onepasswordDetailsFields`, and `onePasswordItemFiles` template functions
+    will be different and you will need to update your templates.

+    !!! warning

+    The structure of the data returned will not be finalized until 1Password CLI 2.0 is released.